Why Don’t More People Realize How Common Ad Injection Is?

 So, why aren’t people more aware of ad injection today?
 It’s largely because injected ads fit into a series of blind spots for retailers, shoppers, and other businesses that shape the eCommerce ecosystem.
 To understand why, we need to understand how injected ads work, how bad actors disguise them, and how consumers relate to them.

-Ad injection is a client-side problem
+Ad injection is a customer-side problem

 As a result, when a shopper visiting a retailer’s eCommerce website views an injected ad, that ad neither comes from the retailer nor is displayed to the retailer.

 In contrast to retailers, shoppers view injected ads extremely frequently.
-But shoppers don’t usually realize that a given ad is being displayed as a result of malware running on their own digital device.
+But shoppers don’t usually realize that a given ad is being displayed as a result of ad injections running on their own digital device.
 That’s often the case both because consumers are largely unaware that the problem of ad injection exists in general and because many injected ads are designed so as not to look like injected ads.

 Many injected ads are disguised